-The library staff now includes the director, three librarians, an administrative assistant, and student workers.
+The library staff now includes the director, three fulltime librarians and student workers.
 The library is open seven days a week with extended hours during exam weeks.
-Real time reference assistance is available using Ask a Librarian page that includes: in person, by phone, email, instant messages through Meebo, and the Texta-Librarian platform.
+Real time reference assistance is available using the Ask a Librarian page that includes instant messages, Text a Librarian, and Desk Tracker.